PeyPeyPG/CS-4485-Project/UserManual.md

 ### 5. Development and Logging:

 Code contributions, documentation updates, and software improvements are logged via GitHub at https://github.com/PeyPeyPG/CS-4485-Project.
+SQL servers will log information used for the website.

 ### 6. System Shutdown: